-Caesars Entertainment Corporation (formerly Harrah's Entertainment) likes to spread its bets.
-The firm owns and/or operates more than 50 casinos (under such names as Harrah's, Horseshoe, and Rio) in 13 US states and seven countries.
-Altogether its facilities -- including hotels, dockside and riverboat casinos, and Native American gaming establishments -- boast more than 3 million sq. ft. of casino space and some 43,000 hotel rooms.
+Caesars Entertainment Corporation owns and/or operates about 50 casinos.
+Its casinos operate under such names as Harrah's, Horseshoe, and Rio in about a dozen US states and five countries.
+Altogether its facilities -- including hotels, dockside and riverboat casinos, and Native American gaming establishments -- boast millions of sq. ft. of casino space and thousands of hotel rooms.
 Among its many locations on the Vegas Strip are Caesars Palace, Paris Las Vegas, and Planet Hollywood.
 The company went public in 2012, more than a year after it cancelled a previous IPO.

-The firm owns or operates a total of more than 52 casinos.
-Its casino entertainment facilities include 33 land-based casinos, 11 riverboat or dockside casinos, three managed casinos on Indian lands in the US, one managed casino in Cleveland, Ohio, one managed casino in Canada, one casino combined with a greyhound racetrack, one casino combined with a thoroughbred racetrack, and one casino combined with a harness racetrack.
+The firm owns or operates a total of more than 50 casinos.
+Its casino entertainment facilities include land-based casinos, riverboat or dockside casinos, managed casinos, one casino combined with a greyhound racetrack, one casino combined with a thoroughbred racetrack, and one casino combined with a harness racetrack.

 The majority of the company's casinos operate in the US, primarily under the Caesars, Harrah's, and Horseshoe brand names.